Quantifying subspace entanglement with geometric measures: Introduction

-we define the geometric measure of $r$-bounded rank for a given subspace $\mathcal{S}$, dentoed by $E_r(\mathcal{S})$, as the geometric "distance" between $\mathcal{S}$ and $\sigma_{r-1}$, where $\sigma_r$ represents the set of states with at most tensor rank $r$.
-A nonzero value of some $E_r$ implies the minimal rank of $\mathcal{S}$ is larger than $r-1$.
-By employing the automatic differentiation technique \cite{pytorch} and a gradient descent strategy, we are capable of calculating this geometric measure with notable efficiency.
-This kind of geometric measure not only provides a criterion for certifying the entanglement level within a given subspace but also furnishes insights into the ability of the subspace to maintain such entanglement.
+we generalize this concept to the geometric measure of $r$-bounded rank for a given subspace $\mathcal{S}$, dentoed by $E_r(\mathcal{S})$, as the geometric ``distance'' between $\mathcal{S}$ and $\sigma_{r-1}$, where $\sigma_{r-1}$ represents the states with at most tensor rank $r-1$.
+The minimal rank $r(\mathcal{S})$ of a subspace $\mathcal{S}$ can now be determined by finding the largest value of $r$ such that $E_r(\mathcal{S})>0$ [if $E_2=0$ then $r(\mathcal{S})=1$].
+Through further analysis, we find that this kind of geometric measure not only provides a criterion for certifying the entanglement dimensionality within a given subspace (from zero or non-zero), but also furnishes insights into the ability of the subspace to maintain such entanglement (indicated by the magnitude).

+By employing the gradient back-propagation technique \cite{pytorch} from the field of machine learning, we are able to calculate this geometric measure through gradient descent with notable efficiency, which traditional convex optimization methods like SDP cannot handle.
+The core concept involves transforming the optimization problem defined on the complicated set $\sigma_r$ into an optimization over a product manifold composed of several simpler manifolds.
+We then apply the concept of \textit{trivialization} \cite{lezcanocasado2019trivializations}, established in the domain of manifold optimization \cite{hu2020brief, absil2008optimization}, to address the original problem within an unconstrained Euclidean space.

-We validate its effectiveness and efficiency through various examples and compare it with preceding methods.
-The results reveal that this method outperforms other known approaches not just in terms of its applicability, but also in accuracy and computational speed.
-A preview of the results is presented in Table.~\ref{preview}.
+We demonstrate its effectiveness in validating high-dimensional entangled subspaces in bipartite systems, determining the border rank of multipartite states, and identifying genuinely or completely entangled subspaces.
+The results reveal that this method has some attractive advantages compared to other known approaches, especially as it combines computational efficiency and broad applicability.
+More importantly, it paves the way for high-dimensional entanglement certification, which is crucial for numerous quantum information tasks.
+A preview of the main results is presented in Table.~\ref{preview}.